Ideas for Low-Cost Kids Ministry Events

 Buzzers from dollar store bells.
 Scoreboard on whiteboard.
 Cheap prizes from party store clearance junk.

 Kids love being contestants.
-Parents love being audience that doesn't have to do anything.
+Parents love being an audience that doesn't have to do anything.

-Tom became incredible game show host because got really into character.
+Tom became an incredible game show host because he got really into character.
 Kids cracking up at his dramatic announcements and fake enthusiasm.

 Fifteen dollars for bells and prizes.
 Entertainment value way higher than expensive whatever other churches do.